peteroupc/MailLib/docs/PeterO.Mail.Address.md

     public Address(
         string addressValue);

-Initializes a new instance of the Address class.
+Initializes a new instance of the class.

 <b>Parameters:</b>